 Newark Riverfront Park

-Since the city's founding in the mid-1600s, the growth and prosperity of Newark has been closely linked to the Passaic River.
+Since Newark’s founding in the mid-1600s, the growth and prosperity of the city has been closely linked to the Passaic River.
 Yet for many decades, the community has been alienated from the river in virtually every way.
 With few green spaces in a densely populated area, Newark needs more parks.
-Now, with support from The Trust for Public Land, the city is creating a healthy, vibrant riverfront worthy of Newark's greatness that is accessible for everyone.
+Now, with support from The Trust for Public Land, the city is creating a healthy, vibrant riverfront worthy of Newark's greatness that is accessible to everyone.

 Newark Riverfront Park is raising environmental awareness, improving physical and psychological health, and strengthening urban communities.
 The park now connects the Ironbound neighborhood and the Passaic River and has become a platform for events and activities, attracting residents from all of the city’s wards as well as visitors from outside the city.
 From an evening stroll along the river to Zumba & yoga classes under the “Orange Sticks,” there are many opportunities at the park for fun and relaxation.